-In this scene from “Twilight,” Edward (Robert Pattinson) is telling his love interest Bella (Kristen Stewart): “It would be better if we weren’t friends, not that I don’t want to be.
+In a scene in the movie “Twilight,” Edward (Robert Pattinson) is telling his love interest Bella (Kristen Stewart): “It would be better if we weren’t friends, not that I don’t want to be.
 If you were smart, you’d stay away from me.”

 Psychologists Jeremy Clyman and Ryan M. Niemiec consider it to be a “very important positive psychology film” as they say in their review article Temperance: The Quiet Virtue Finds a Home.